0xCB-dev/docs.keeb.supply/content/sweep-lp/assembly/index.md

 ## Soldering

 If you do not have experience with soldering, please refer to this [Quick Start guide]({{< ref "/basics/soldering/solder-advice" >}}).
-{{< alert icon="💡" text="Since the PCBs are reversible, make sure that you are soldering on different sides right from the beginning!" />}}
 {{< alert icon="💡" text="All of the following steps need to be executed on both halves of the keyboard.
 This will not be pointed out every time again in the following instructions." />}}

 ### General Assembly

-First we will solder the parts that are the same on both the wired and wireless variants.
+First we will solder the parts that are the same regardless of Choc switch type and wired/wireless connectivity.

 #### Reset Buttons